 |

-Now that you know the basics of referral programs vs. affiliate programs, and you’ve compared the advantages and disadvantages, you’re ready to find the best one for your business.
-To help with your decision, we break down which type of affiliate referral program to consider for every different industry.
+Now that you know the basics of referral program vs affiliate program, and you’ve compared the advantages and disadvantages, you’re ready to find the best one for your business.
+To help with your decision, we break down which type of program to consider for your industry.
 (As you can see in the table below, some businesses can see success with running both a referral program and an affiliate program!)

 Business type | Referral program | Affiliate program |